 ELIXIR UK: Our support in the fight against COVID-19

-This database contains curated information on SARS-CoV-2 targets and captures some of the pharmacological strategies being investigated to mitigate against COVID-19.
+The researchers behind the Guide to Pharmacology also worked quickly to curate a database of information on SARS-CoV-2 targets which captures some of the pharmacological strategies being investigated to mitigate against COVID-19.
 New ligands are being posted to a pre-release blog.

-A group of researchers based at Rothamsted have responded to a request from the White House, Microsoft, Mark Zuckerberg and others to find a way to rapidly sift through the mountain of COVID-19 scientific data.
+- Read about how the researchers at Rothamsted Research responded to the call from the White House, Microsoft, Mark Zuckerberg and others to find a way to rapidly sift through the mountain of COVID-19 scientific data.